VantaTomat/gpt2-pure-PyTorch/README.md

 - Implements attention, MLP, layer norm, and causal masking manually
 - Handles **messy / inconsistent checkpoint key names** with robust fallback logic

-The goal of this project is not production usage, but exploration, learning, and solving a very specific constraint: running GPT-2 style models when standard tooling is unavailable or undesirable.
 It was a deeply educational experience, and I'm sharing it here in case others find it useful or interesting.

 ---